 Sacred Heart Restoration

-Acknowledging the Convent’s history
+Acknowledging the Convent’s History

 The ACF recognises the Wurundjeri People as the traditional custodians of the land and water on which we work and live.

 The ACF also acknowledges the history and stories of the women and girls who worked and resided at the Convent during its time as a working monastic site.
 From 1863 until 1975, the Abbotsford Convent was run by the Order of the Sisters of the Good Shepherd.
 During this time, Sacred Heart was primarily used as a dormitory, with many young women spending periods of their adolescence residing in the building, also known as ‘the home’, due to family circumstances, poverty, or acting outside the law or social norms of the time.
 The women and girls experienced regimented schedules and hard work, often in oppressive and harsh conditions.

 Today the Abbotsford Convent is owned and operated by the ACF as a not-for-profit arts, cultural and learning precinct on behalf of the community.
 The ACF is not affiliated with Good Shepherd or any other religious organisation.

 Some women have chosen to share stories of their time at Sacred Heart with the ACF, and we hope that through a process of sharing stories and creating new stories at the Convent, a culture of healing is created, while never forgetting the Convent’s past and the impact it had for some.
 There are equally many women who do not wish to, or are unable to, share or discuss their experiences, and the ACF also acknowledges these women.

 The ACF is currently working on a heritage interpretation project which will acknowledge the history of the women and girls who resided in Sacred Heart.